pr4deepr/imagej_macros/README.md

 The parameters can be changed in the align_sift() function.

-Note: if more than one channel per tiff file, it will only run alignment on the first channel.
-I have implemented some code in Python, where it run the SIFT alignment on one channel, extract the parameters and apply this to the second channel.
+Note: If there is more than one channel per tiff file, it will only run the alignment on the first channel.
+I have implemented some code in Python, where it can run the SIFT alignment on one channel, extract the parameters and apply the transformation to the tiff stack of the second channel.
+Will upload it in the future..